openSUSE/people/sources/2007-08-09-stephan-kulow.md

 You don’t want my investment ideas.
 But a nice house for me and my family would be the first on my list with free monday.

-**If traveling through time was possible.
-When would we be most likely to meet you?**
+**If traveling through time was possible, when would we be most likely to meet you?**

 Not too far away.
 I want to see the Zwinger of Dresden in its full beauty before the industry fog made it all black.
 If you’ve seen the Dresden Frauenkirche you know what beauty I’m talking about.
 I would target a nice september night in 1900.